senseiwells/ServerReplay/README.md

 However, there are also some downsides and known issues:
 - Some features are not recorded by chunk recordings, e.g. custom boss bars.
 - To view the replay, you must download the file from the server.
-- Player recordings may not be 100% consistent with the client [Replay Mod](https://www.replaymod.com/).
+- Player recordings may not be 100% consistent with the client [Replay Mod](https://www.replaymod.com/) or [Flashback](https://modrinth.com/mod/flashback).
-- Mod compatability, this mod may conflict with other mods that mess with networking, if you encounter any compatability issues please submit a issue.
+- Mod compatability, this mod may conflict with other mods that mess with networking, if you encounter any compatability issues, please submit an issue.

 ## Usage